brunorijsman/dske-python/README.md

 <pre>
 $ <b>./manager.py topology.yaml stop</b>
+Stopping client curtis on port 8109
+Stopping client connie on port 8108
+Stopping client cindy on port 8107
+Stopping client celia on port 8106
 Stopping client carol on port 8105
-Stopping client celia on port 8106
+Stopping hub hugo on port 8104
-Stopping client cindy on port 8107
+Stopping hub holly on port 8103
-Stopping client connie on port 8108
+Stopping hub hilary on port 8102
-Stopping client curtis on port 8109
+Stopping hub helen on port 8101
 Stopping hub hank on port 8100
-Stopping hub helen on port 8101
-Stopping hub hilary on port 8102
-Stopping hub holly on port 8103
-Stopping hub hugo on port 8104
+Waiting for all nodes to be stopped
 </pre>

 # The key distribution problem